-From Dublin take the N7.
+From Dublin take the M7 and M8 to Cork.

 On your way to Portlaoise is Emo Court, a mansion built in 1790 on the Neo Clasical style and surrounded by beautiful gardens.
 Also nearby are Heywood Gardens which were designed by Edwin Lutyens, completed in 1912, and consist of gardens, lakes, woodland and architectural features.

-At Cashel is the famous Rock of Cashel, A spectacular group of Medieval buildings set on an outcrop of limestone in the Golden Vale.
+At Cashel is the famous Rock of Cashel, a spectacular group of Medieval buildings set on an outcrop of limestone in the Golden Vale.

 South of Cashel you will pass Cahir Castle which was once the stronghold of the powerful Butler family, the castle retains its impressive keep, tower and much of its original defensive structure.